-5. GOODWILL
+6. GOODWILL

 Goodwill is tested for impairment at least annually using a fair value method.
 The Company tests goodwill for impairment using both income and market based models.
 The technique used to determine the fair value of our reporting units is sensitive to estimates and assumptions associated with cash flow from operations and its growth, discount rates, and reporting unit terminal values.
 If these estimates or their related assumptions change in the future, we may be required to record additional impairment charges, which could adversely impact our operating results for the period in which such a determination is made.
 The Company performs its annual impairment evaluation of goodwill during the fourth quarter of each year and as changes in facts and circumstances indicate impairment exists.
-During the annual impairment evaluation in the fourth quarter of 2009 and 2008, the results of our goodwill impairment analysis indicated the fair value of our reporting units exceeded their carrying values.
-Therefore no impairment existed at December 31, 2009 and 2008.
+During the annual impairment evaluation in the fourth quarter of 2010 and 2009, the results of our goodwill impairment analysis indicated the fair value of our reporting units exceeded their carrying values.
+Therefore no impairment existed at December 31, 2010 and 2009.

-Goodwill for HealthStream Learning totaled \$3,306,688 at December 31, 2009 and 2008, and goodwill for HealthStream Research totaled \$17,840,176 at December 31, 2009 and 2008.
-There were no changes in the carrying amount of goodwill during the years ended December 31, 2009 and 2008.
-On January 1, 2002, upon the adoption of FASB guidance for goodwill and other intangible assets, we recorded a \$5.0 million goodwill impairment charge for HealthStream Learning.
+Goodwill for HealthStream Learning totaled \$3,306,688 at December 31, 2010 and 2009, and goodwill for HealthStream Research totaled \$17,840,176 at December 31, 2010 and 2009.
+There were no changes in the carrying amount of goodwill during the years ended December 31, 2010 and 2009.
+On January 1, 2002, upon the adoption of FASB guidance for goodwill and other intangible assets, the Company recorded a \$5.0 million goodwill impairment charge for HealthStream Learning.

-6. INTANGIBLE ASSETS
+7. INTANGIBLE ASSETS

 All intangible assets are considered to have finite useful lives.
 Customer related intangible assets include contract rights, customer lists, and customer relationships associated with our acquisitions of DMR and TJO.
 Other intangible assets include non-competition agreements associated with the same acquired entities.
 The intangibles are being amortized over their estimated useful lives, ranging from one to eight years.
-Amortization of intangible assets was approximately \$947,000, \$967,000, and \$926,000, for the years ended December 31, 2009, 2008 and 2007, respectively.
+Amortization of intangible assets was approximately \$947,000, \$947,000, and \$967,000, for the years ended December 31, 2010, 2009 and 2008, respectively.